fredemmott/HTCC/docs/index.md

 | All others | ❌ | |

 If you have a PointCTRL:
+- HTCC is *optional* for DCS
+- HTCC is **required** for MSFS
+- if you are using HTCC:
+  - the custom firwmare is **required**
   - you must calibrate using the included calibration app instead of the standard calibration procedure
-- the custom firmware is **required** for MSFS
-- the custom firmware is *optional* for DCS
+- if you are not using HTCC, you **must not** use the custom firmware

 ## Hardware Compatibility